A grant is gift aid that is awarded based on financial need and that is not repaid.

 North Carolina Need-Based Tuition Grant: The state of North Carolina sponsors this need-based grant, which is awarded based on your Estimated Family Contribution (EFC).
 Funds are limited, so apply by March 1st to be given top priority for this grant.

-WCU Tuition Grant: At WCU, we provide a $500 need-based grant to help offset the cost of tuition for students who demonstrate financial need.
+WCU Tuition Grant: At WCU, we provide a need-based grant up to $1000 to help offset the cost of tuition for students who demonstrate financial need.
 The Tuition Grant is awarded based on your EFC.
 Funds are limited, so apply by March 1st to be given top priority for this grant.

 North Carolina Lottery Scholarship: The state of North Carolina sponsors this need-based scholarship, which is awarded based on your EFC, as determined by FAFSA.

 North Carolina Tuition Grant: This is a state-funded grant given to eligible undergraduate students.
 To qualify for this award, you must be eligible for a Pell Grant, be a North Carolina resident and still have unmet financial need.
 Due to limited amount of funding, grant preference is given to on-time applicants.